Going to school

 We have information and support to ensure your school life is a normal, enjoyable and healthy experience.
 It’s vital for you, your parents, healthcare professionals and schools to work together to make this happen and for your school to understand your needs.

-You can find out more about type 1 and exams by clicking here.
+Find out more about type 1 and exams.